weibel/MapKitWrapper/README.md

 ### MapView zoom level methods

-MapView includes calculations to easily get and set the zoom level as seen on Google Maps It's a Ruby adaption of http://troybrant.net/blog/2010/01/set-the-zoom-level-of-an-mkmapview/
+MapView includes calculations to easily get and set the zoom level as seen on Google Maps.
+It's a Ruby adaption of http://troybrant.net/blog/2010/01/set-the-zoom-level-of-an-mkmapview/

 ```ruby